 In this series of videos, Duke experts talk about what happens when your kidneys do not work as they should -- and options for treatment.

-Video on What You Should Know About Kidney Disease
+What to Know About Chronic Kidney Disease

 People with kidney failure might believe that their best -- and perhaps only -- treatment option is dialysis.
 But Duke kidney transplant specialist John Roberts, MD, wants you to know that there is an alternative.
 A kidney transplant provides a longer and better quality of life than dialysis, and it can be a reality for most people with kidney failure.
 “I want people to think about what will give them not only the longest life, but the best life.”